iSoron/uhabits/README.md

 ### 2. Build Instructions

-The application is composed by four different modules: (1) the **core** module, written in Kotlin/Native, which contains all the shared business logic; (2) the **react-native** module, written in JavaScript, which contains all the front-end code; (3) the **android** module, written in Kotlin, which contains just enough code to allow the two previous modules to run on Android; and (4) the **ios** module, written in Swift, which allows the two first modules to run on iOS.
+The application is composed by four different modules: (1) the **core** module, written in Kotlin/Native, which contains all the shared business logic; (2) the **react-native** module, written in JavaScript, which contains all the front-end code; (3) the **android** module, written in Kotlin, which contains just enough code to allow the two previous modules to run on Android; and (4) the **ios** module, written in Swift, which allows the first two modules to run on iOS.

 ### 2.1.
 Building the **core** module

 In the terminal, navigate to the `core/` folder and run `./gradlew build`.
 No further steps are needed.
-The Kotlin/Native compiler will be automatically downloaded and installed, if needed.
+The Kotlin/Native compiler will be automatically downloaded and installed, if necessary.

 The main outputs during this phase are `core/build/libs/core-jvm.jar`, a pure-java library used by Android, and `core/build/bin/iOS/main/debug/framework/core.framework`, a framework used by iOS.

 **Note:** By default, we build an x64 framework, which only runs in the simulator.
-To produce an arm64 framework instead, which can be installed on a real iPhone, see instruction is the file `core/build.gradle`.
+To produce an arm64 framework instead, which can be installed on a real iPhone, see instruction in the file `core/build.gradle`.

 ### 2.2.
 Installing `react-native`